fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 and change your mind.
 However, if you make a mistake while picking party actions, you have an option to reset your choices and start over before the round begins.

-Your party has six slots (seven, really); the front three characters are considered in melee range.
-If there are multiple groups of enemies, the first two groups are similarly in melee range.
+Your party has six slots (seven, really); the front three (four) characters are considered in melee range.
+If there are multiple groups of enemies, only the first *two* groups are similarly in melee range.
 Only characters and monsters within melee range can attack each other with weapons; spells can reach anyone.

 Each character has the following options:

 - **Attack** foes: execute a melee attack.
 If there are multiple groups of enemies, you get to pick which one to attack.
-Only the first three characters and the first two groups of enemies can be hit by melee attacks.
 - **Defend**: don't do anything.
 I don't think this actually increases your AC or actually makes you harder to hit.
 It's just another way to say "pass".
 - **Party Attack**: attack another member of your party.
 You pretty much never want